Do you think one giant Panda is cute? I believe you do. Now, what about a big group of them?

 Ticketing: RMB 60

-How did I get there: Visitor could take some bus route 1, 57, 82, 334, and 335, but I would recommend venturing taxi.
+How did I get there: Visitors can take some bus routes 1, 57, 82, 334, and 335, but I would recommend venturing taxi.

 The outskirt of Chengdu

-Lastly, Chengdu is the center of the entire Sichuan province with the surrounding of nature and wonders.
+Lastly, Chengdu is the center of the entire Sichuan province with the surrounding nature and wonders.
 Many Sichuan famous locations are just 1-2 hours away.
 For example, the Leshan Giant Buddha and Mount Emei, Mount Qincheng, the city of Chongqing, the city of Mianyang, Dujiangyan – a great hydraulic engineering project in ancient China.
-Not to mention the Jiuzhaigou natural reserve, which is merely an hour flight away :).
+Not to mention the Jiuzhaigou natural reserve, which is merely an hour’s flight away :).